jakebullet70/OctoTouchController/README.md

 ** Direct support comming for Klipper **

 Add a dedicated touch screen to your 3D printer with a *LOW/NO COST* Android device you probibly already have!
+No need for access to the Google Play Store.

 ### Project Purpose